Foebus/castsort/README.md

     double sig = 1/((1 + exp(-x)) * delta);
     return sig;
 ```
 Or even better is to center the points in the function.
-To do that, the goal is to take a value close to most of the points, ignoring the outliers.
+To achieve that, the goal is to take a value close to most of the points, ignoring the outliers.
 The best value to get is the median, but it is hard to compute.
 A solution is to take a random value, statistically it is not so bad (as it is used in QuickSort).
 The function then becomes
 ```